 - Five years’ separation without consent

-Once one of these facts is established, then irretrievable breakdown may be presumed.
-It is possible that any of these factors could be challenged by the other partner to deny breakdown, and if so, a different procedure follows (though that is very rare).
+Once one of these facts has been established, irretrievable breakdown may be presumed.
+There is always the possibility that any of these could be challenged by the other partner, leading the case to potentially go to court, however this tends to be a rare occurrence.

-Couples in a civil partnership are able to convert their union into a marriage in England and Wales.
-It is advisable for all couples to convert their partnership as not only will this allow gay and lesbian couples the same marital status as heterosexual couples, but it will also strengthen your legal rights as couple internationally.
-Grayfords can assist you in the process of converting a civil partnership into a marriage; we will give you advice specific to your relationship, what a conversion means legally as well as help you to fill in all the documents that are required.
+Yes, couples in a civil partnership are able to convert their union into a marriage in England and Wales.
+It is advisable for couples to do so as not only will this allow homosexual couples the same marital status as heterosexual ones, but it will also strengthen your legal rights as a couple internationally.

-Family is important to us at Grayfords, it is at the core of everything we do.
-We are highly experienced in child matters and will be able to advise you on the Adoption and Children Act of 2002, which was revised to include same sex couples and single people.
-If you are looking into adoption or are already involved in the process our expert team can advise you on your legal rights and required documentation.
-Our solicitors will help you through the legal steps in becoming a parent, so you can get back to preparing for this exciting step in your life.
+Family is at the core of everything we do here at Grayfords.
+As specialists in child matters, we are able to advise you on the Adoption and Children Act of 2002, which was revised to include same-sex couples and single people.
+Whether you are just looking into adoption or have already started the process, our expert team can advise you on your legal rights and help you prepare any required documentation.